Jump to: USBA Requirements | CBC Safety Certification Clinics | Training at SMR with a .22 | Getting to SMR

-CBC safety certification clinics: The basics
+CBC safety certification clinics

-See the online schedule for dates of upcoming safety certification clinics.
+If you're a new biathlon participant, please see the online schedule for dates of upcoming safety certification clinics.

 CBC safety certification clinics include the practical assessment portion of the USBA Basic Rifle Safety Course (described above) along with additional lecture material and practical experience on the range.
 You will need to complete the online portion of the USBA course before you arrive on-site for the CBC safety certification clinic.
 Bring proof of course completion with you!